 All of these questions are legitimate, for a very specific reason.

 Now, this would not be particularly clever if it weren’t for a crucial bit of info which I have not told you about yet: Las Meninas is huge.
 It’s enormous.
 The canvas is roughly 320cm tall and 275cm wide.
 Velázquez’s intent was to blend the canvas with reality.
-If you stand right in front of it, it’s not hard to imagine the painting as a 3D space.
-Its walls and ceiling blend with the museum’s.
+If you stand right in front of it, it’s not hard to imagine the painting as a 3D space, its walls and ceiling blending with the museum’s.

 And we’re not done yet.

 Finally, the most mysterious (and controversial) focal point of all has to be the mirror in the back.

 Las Meninas is one of the most analyzed paintings in human history, and nobody seems to agree on a seemingly simple thing.: What is the mirror reflecting?
 Think about it.
 The mirror is reflecting the royal couple, sure, but is it the actual couple—standing there, waiting to be portrayed—or the canvas couple which Velázquez is currently painting?

 The answer depends entirely on where you stand, as a viewer, in front of the painting.